 Reduce emissions from your sea transports with virtual arrival.

 The basic idea of Virtual Arrival is to reduce a vessel’s speed to meet revised arrival time if it is known that the berth will not be free on arrival.
-Regardless of the actual arrival time, the vessel still retains its place in the line-up based on the arrival time in normal service speed.
+Regardless of the actual arrival time, the vessel still retains its place in the line-up based on the arrival time at normal service speed.

 In shipping, vessels are usually scheduled to meet certain arrival times at a port in order to start time counting whether the berth is actually free on arrival or not.
 If the assigned berth is not free, the vessel will drop anchor on arrival and tender notice from the roads.
-In other words, the vessel will sail the whole passage with normal speed even though it is known that there will be delays at berthing.
+In other words, the vessel will sail the whole passage at normal speed even though it is known that there will be delays at berthing.

 Benefits of Virtual arrival

 - reduced fuel consumption

 - less congestion in the port and anchorage area